Quick Answer

 - Coordinate with your spouse.
 Only one DCFSA per household (the $7,500 limit is per household, not per person).

 SpendRebel supports DCFSA tracking alongside your healthcare FSA and HSA.
-Monitor your balance, submit reminders before your deadline, and make sure every dollar of your dependent care benefit gets used.
+Monitor your balance, set up reminders before your deadline, and make sure every dollar of your dependent care benefit gets used.
 Sign up free — it takes 2 minutes.